haikel11/CollectingData_Project_kayak/README.md

 # Plan your trip with Kayak

-- link of the demonstration : https://share.vidyard.com/watch/Vswm8JH98aTDRKbxcDH8C8?
+Link of the demonstration : https://share.vidyard.com/watch/Vswm8JH98aTDRKbxcDH8C8?

 ## Company's description